bookofproofs/bookofproofs.github.io/_sources/history/20th-century/behrend.md

 6. Discovered the general property of potential theory known as the “Behrend’s formula”.
 7. Published more than 20 papers related to mathematics and its applications.

 Born 23 April 1911, Charlottenburg, Berlin, Germany.
-Died 27 May1962, Richmond, Victoria, Australia.
+Died 27 May 1962, Richmond, Victoria, Australia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Behrend/)